jbinkley60/MezzmoTVTrailer/README.md

 ## Installation and usage:

--  Download the Mezzmo TV Show Trailer Channel release zipfile
+-  Download the Mezzmo TV Show Trailers Channel release zipfile
 -  Ensure you have Python installed on Windows.
 Minimum version 3.x
 -  Unzip file into an empty folder on your system
 -  The zipfile contains 2 folders, client and server